getgrav/grav-learn/pages/02.content/09.modular/docs.md

 ---
 ```

 As you can see, there is no direct content in this file.
 Everything is handled in the **YAML Front Matter** in the header.
 The page's **Title**, **Menu** assignment, and other settings you would find in a typical page are found here.
-The [Content](../../content/headers#ordering-options) instructs Grav to use create the content based on a collection of modular pages, and even provides a custom **manual** ordering for them to render in.
+The [Content](../../content/headers#ordering-options) instructs Grav to create the content based on a collection of modular pages, and even provides a custom **manual** ordering for them to render in.

 ## Modular Pages